-Short-term benefits
+Short-term Benefits of Quitting Smoking

 - Heart rate and blood pressure, which are abnormally high while smoking, begin to return to normal. - Twelve hours after quitting, the carbon monoxide level in your blood drops to normal.
-(Carbon monoxide reduces the blood's ability to carry oxygen.) - Within two weeks of quitting, you might notice it's easier to walk up the stairs because you may be less short of breath.
-Cilia tiny broom-like hairs that clean your lungs start to regrow and regain normal function very quickly after you quit smoking. - Within several months of quitting, people can expect substantial improvements in lung function.
+Carbon monoxide reduces the blood's ability to carry oxygen. - Within two weeks of quitting, you might notice it's easier to walk up the stairs because you may be less short of breath.
+Cilia, tiny broom-like hairs that clean your lungs, start to regrow and regain normal function very quickly after you quit smoking. - Within several months of quitting, people can expect substantial improvements in lung function.

-Long-term benefits
+Long-term Benefits of Quitting Smoking